 Static vs. Dynamic IP Address

-- Dynamic IP address – is a provisional address that is allocated each time a computer or device connects to the internet.
+- Dynamic IP address – this is a provisional address that is allocated each time a computer or device connects to the internet.

 Some refer to them as Ethernet addresses, but Wi-Fi and Bluetooth networks also make use of MAC addressing.